Kepsondiaz/HttpJsonBridge/README.md

 # Laravel HttpJsonBridge 🌉

-## An Elegant Json Response for your Laravel's Api
+**A simple way to define your Json Response for your Laravel's Api .**

 ## installation